Email FacebookTwitterMenu burgerClose thin

 Unretiring has its appeal, but there could be some things complicating your decision.
 Your health is one of the biggest considerations.
 Even if you want to work in retirement, an illness or injury could throw a wrench in your plans.
 And ongoing health conditions may require you to cut back on the number of hours you’re working or force you to step away completely.

-On the other hand, work could raise your stress levels or put your heath at risk.
+On the other hand, work could raise your stress levels or put your health at risk.
 It will also cut into time you probably plan to spend with family or pursuing hobbies.
 Before you make your decision, you should weigh the benefits of working against any trade-offs you might be making.

 How Working Longer Can Impact Social Security